RETURN TO GHOSTS PAGE | E-MAIL ME

-I get many supposed spirit photos sent to me, most of which prove to be fairly easy to explain away as anomalies in the film, mechanical problems with the camera, or simply misidentified objects too close to the lens.
+I get many people sending me what they believe to be pictures of ghosts, most of which prove to be fairly easy to explain away as anomalies in the film, mechanical problems with the camera, or simply misidentified objects too close to the lens.
 In the "spirit" of objectivity (excuse the pun) here is a sampling of some of my favorite examples of such anomalies along with explanations of what most likely happened to produce the effect you see.
-I'm also including some known hoaxed ghost photos for you to examine as well to help you appreciate both just how easy it is to fake a decent spirit photo as well as how clever some people are.
 (P.S.
 While most of the pictures here were sent to me personally and are used with permission of their owners, I found a few on the internet which I assume to be in the public domain.
 If not, let me know and I'll remove the offending photo asap.)
 Also, I invite you to check out my gallery of what I believe to be authentic spirit photos for a comparison...if you dare!

 The most common type of all alleged spirit photos is the notorious "orb", which some ghost hunters consider to be little balls of energy (consciousness "bubbles" perhaps?) in their most simple form (before they acquire enough electrical energy to manifest themselves into something more recognizable).
 Unfortunately, they are uncommon enough that many people are stunned when they pick up something like one on a photo.